HenryWConklin/barkdetect/README.md

 NOTE: You may want to remove the line that triggers deploy.sh if you want to make changes.
 Otherwise, it will pull new commits automatically.

+Reboot and all the appropriate scripts should begin running in the background.
+Make sure you microphone is plugged in at startup or the recording script will crash.
+If it does crash, run startup.py and it should start again.